wasp-lang/wasp/web/docs/tutorial/07-auth.md

 <small>

-You might notice some extra Prisma models like `Auth` and `AuthIdentity` that Wasp created for us.
+You might notice some extra Prisma models like `Auth`, `AuthIdentity` and `Session` that Wasp created for us.
 You don't need to care about these right now, but if you are curious, you can read more about them [here](../auth/entities).

 </small>